 Truckee Donner Historical Society

-Truckee-Donner Historical Society was founded July 24, 1968 to preserve the history of the Truckee – Donner area.
-Besides maintaining the historic Joseph Research Cabin (the Gateway Cabin), the Society is also responsible for operating the Old Jail Museum which was built in 1875.
-The Society maintains the Community Memorial Garden including the Memorial Arch behind the Old Jail Museum, the Donner Cross, and Schaffer Cemetery.
+Truckee-Donner Historical Society was founded July 24, 1968 to preserve the history of the Truckee-Donner area.
+They created and operate the new Truckee Museum of History in the Train Depot, and the Truckee Railroad Museum next to the Depot in Historic Downtown Truckee.
+They maintain the historic Joseph Research Cabin (the Gateway Cabin), and operate the Old Jail Museum built in 1875.
+The Society also maintains the Community Memorial Garden including the Memorial Arch behind the Old Jail Museum, the Donner Cross, and Schaffer Cemetery.
 Learn More